SatyamkrJha85/OneStopShop/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- Mention any third-party libraries, frameworks, or tools used in the project.

 ## Contact Information

 For any inquiries or support, please contact us at [onestopshop@gmail.com](mailto:onestopshop@gmail.com).